 - issue an Abandonment termination notice (Form 15) (e.g. by leaving it at the property).
-The tenancy agreement ends 7 days from the date the notice was served, if the tenant does not apply to QCAT to have the notice set aside, or - apply to QCAT for an order declaring the property abandoned.
+The tenancy agreement ends 7 days from the date the notice was served, if the tenant does not apply to QCAT to have the notice set aside, or - you can apply to QCAT for an order declaring the property abandoned.
 This can avoid future disputes if there is doubt about whether the property was abandoned.

 If the tenant wishes to dispute the notice, they must apply to QCAT within 7 days of the notice being served.
-If the 7 days have expired and a tenant can show they have not abandoned the property, they may apply to QCAT for a compensation order.
+If the 7 days have expired the tenant may apply to QCAT for a compensation order if they can show they have not abandoned the property.
 This must be done within 28 days of the notice being served.